Hylance1224/Atten-API/README.md

 3.  **Execute the Program**

-    Locate `description = ""` on line 32 and insert the app description within the quotation marks.
-Then, execute the program to obtain app functions.
+    Locate `description = ""` on line 32 and insert the description within the quotation marks.
+Then, execute the program to obtain functions.

-#### 1.4.2 Vectoring app function
+#### 1.4.2 Vectoring functions

-Users could represents the function list of app product with a vector by executing the **vectoring\_function.py**.
+Users could represents the function list of mashup with a vector by executing the **vectoring\_function.py**.
 The program represents the function list with a vector by utilizing the Sentence-Bert model.

 1.  **Install dependency**